 mREITs typically use less borrowing and more equity capital to finance their acquisitions of mortgages and MBS than do other large mortgage investors.

-Benefits to Homeowners, Businesses and Financial Markets
+What are the Benefits to Homeowners, Businesses and Financial Markets?

 mREITs provide funding for mortgage credit for both homeowners and businesses.
 By using private capital to buy residential mortgages and mortgage-backed securities (RMBS), mREITs help provide liquidity and credit to home mortgage markets.
 Their financing activities have helped provide mortgage loans for 1.8 million homebuyers.
 Likewise, mREIT purchases of commercial mortgages and commercial mortgage-backed securities (CMBS) provide another source of mortgage credit for business investments in commercial real estate.